arpitamangal/web-scraping/Ebay/README.md

-# What fraction of Amazon gift cards sells above face value?
+# What percentage of Amazon gift cards sells above face value?

-Search for Amazon gift cards on Ebay
+- Searches for Amazon gift cards on Ebay via "url"

-Scrape the Title, Price and Shipping of products on first 10 pages of search results
+- Scrapes the Title, Price and Shipping of products on first 10 pages of search results

-Identify gift cards face value from Title using Regex
+- Identifies gift cards face value from Title using Regex

-Compare face value with price + shipping to get the fraction
+- Compares face value with price + shipping to get the percentage

+Result: About 42% of the amazon gift cards sell above face value on Ebay